kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/index.md

 }
 ```

-* A simple log schema with the log level, tag, and message:
+A simple log schema with the log level, tag, and message.

 ```json
 {